iff-gsc/LADAC/control/autopilots/LindiCopter/README.md

 You can prepare the C++ Code Generation by running [init_Arducopter_MinnieLindiCopter](https://github.com/iff-gsc/LADAC-Examples/blob/main/Copter/Minnie/ArduPilot_implementation/init_Arducopter_MinnieLindiCopter.m).

 **Flight Mode Info**
-- Loiter/Stabilize: The roll and pitch stick commands have different behavior depending on the parameter `lindi.rllptch`.
+- Loiter/Stabilize: The roll and pitch stick commands have different behavior depending on the parameter `lindi.flydirmode`.
-  0: Current copter perspective (normal mode)
+  0: Current copter perspective (like ArduCopter Normal Mode)
-  1: Initial copter perspective (simple mode)
+  1: Initial copter perspective (like ArduCopter Simple Mode)
-  2: Copter position relative to home perspective (super simple mode)
+  2: Copter position relative to home perspective (like ArduCopter Super Simple Mode)
 - Guided: Note that the Guided flight mode has currently a limit of 6 waypoints.
 Moreover, the autopilot currently may not enter the Guided flight mode in flight test (but it will work in Simulink and ArduCopter SITL).
 We are working on a bug fix.
 - AutoTune: This mode is based on the work:
 Smeur, E. J., Chu, Q., & De Croon, G. C. (2016).
 Adaptive incremental nonlinear dynamic inversion for attitude control of micro air vehicles.
 Journal of Guidance, Control, and Dynamics, 39(3), 450-461.